braksator/JCrush/README.md

 ## Origin

-This script is an adaptation of svgTask.js in [Ant Farm Social](https://github.com/antfarmsocial/AntFarmSocial).
-That project takes advantage of the [Longest Repeated Strings](https://www.npmjs.com/package/longestrepeatedstrings) package, as does this one.
+This script was written for [Ant Farm Social](https://github.com/antfarmsocial/AntFarmSocial) and takes advantage of the [Longest Repeated Strings](https://www.npmjs.com/package/longestrepeatedstrings) package.

 ---